HonkeyKong/HonkeyPong/README.md

 data to fill the larger 32KB ROM chip.
 Now you're ready to program your cartridge and play the game on a real NES.

-Finally, to clean up all the compiled binaries, debug data, and other stuff generated at assemble-time:
+To clean up all the compiled binaries, debug data, and other stuff generated at assemble-time:

 >make clean

 In general, it's a good idea to do this any time you're about to rebuild, to ensure that any stale data doesn't get left over to interfere with testing, debugging, etc.

+To build the sound tools:

+>make soundtools

+To clean up the sound tools:

+>make clean-soundtools

+To compile the sound data into assembly code to be included in the ROM, do this:

+>make sound

+To clean up the compiled sound data:

+>make clean-sound

+Finally, to clean up all the binaries, debug stuff, sound tools, and compiled sound data, use this command:

+>make clean-all

 ###Can I borrow some of your code to use in my own game?
   Yes.
-All the code and tools I've included here are made available under the MIT License.
+Unless otherwise noted, the code and tools I've included here are made available under the MIT License.
 If you're unfamiliar with the terms, the gist of it is that you can use this code however you want, even in a commercial title that you want to sell.
 If you want to use the headers I made to address the NES hardware easily, or modify them, go ahead.
+If you want to modify, reuse, redistribue and relicense the code, that's fine as well.
 The only thing you can't do is hold me responsible if it blows up your NES, Famicom, PC, TV, cell phone, tablet, cat, or toaster.
 That (probably) won't happen though.
 There's no warranty, use at your own risk.
+The "Boxy Bold" font and FamiTone sound library are public domain.
+Permissive licenses will be used wherever possible in this project, in order to ensure that everyone can make the games they want to make without restrictions.

 ###How can I put this game on a cartridge and play it on a real NES?
   There are several ways to do this.
 Memory card-based devices like the [Everdrive N8](http://www.stoneagegamer.com/flash-carts/everdrive-n8-fc-nes/north-america-europe-nes/) and [Powerpak](http://www.retrousb.com/product_info.php?cPath=24&products_id=34)